 The table decor

-Curating a neat Halloween tablescape doesn't mean removing all spooky traces.
+Curating an elegant Halloween tablescape doesn't mean you have to remove all traces of spookiness.
 Trine Kjær, tablescaper and co-founder of A Table Story, suggests switching all your focus on the canvas: “The black tablecloth is a winner, I always bring mine out for Halloween.
 It simply does the trick.”

 As for table decor, the secret lies in the colours, adding unexpected shades to seasonal staples.
 “The devil is in the details,” says Broström, “let the pumpkins go in non-traditional colours, like black, white, or neutrals.”
 For sophisticated results, think tactile.
 “Sticking to simple colour schemes makes it easier to stay modern and sleek.
 For instance, you can give all black porcelain a go, but mix matte with glossy,” he says.